Chorus-bdd/chorus-js-react-calculator/README.md

 *Chorus 3.0.x is an early access build, there may be changes before the official 3.0.0 release*

-You will need **Java version 8+** on your system, in addition to **yarn** and **chromedriver**
+### Building and Running the calculator app

+You will need yarn and node installed to build the web app locally

+* `yarn install`

+Once installed you can start it with

+* `yarn start`

+And open a browser at localhost:3000

+### Running tests with Chorus

-The Chorus interpreter has been packaged as a tar.gz, and once installed/unzipped can be invoked from the command line
+The Chorus interpreter is packaged as a Docker image and the tests are run with `docker-compose` This prevents you having to install Chorus (and Java) locally, and the only dependency is Docker :)

-These are the steps require to set everything up:

- * Ensure you have Java 8+ available (java -v to test this)
- * Make sure you have [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/) installed
- * Download the latest 3.0.x Chorus tarball from the Chorus interpreter's github repo at [https://github.com/Chorus-bdd/Chorus/releases], unzip it, and add the unzipped folder containing chorus.sh to your system PATH

-Once this is done you can  navigate to the place you checked out this project and build and start the web site with the commands:

-* yarn install
-* yarn start
+A docker-compose.yml is included under ./e2e which includes images for

+* Selenium Hub, Firefox and Chrome.
+* node - to serve the html and js resources for the Calculator single page app
+* chorus-interpreter - to run the chorus tests under ./feature, using Selenium

-and in another shell, you can then run the chorus tests from the command line:
+Once you have docker installed and working, then you can run the Chorus features with:

-* `chorus -f ./features`

-### Running Chorus tests duing CI/CD

-A .travis.yml config and an ./e2e script are provided in the root directory, which provide an example of how you can set up Chorus tests to run in a CI tool such as Travis
-These tests are run after every commit to this Github repo
+* `yarn e2e`

+This will run the script under e2e/e2e.sh, which starts up the docker cluster - and the Chorus image will run all the feature files under ./feature

 #### Acknowledgements